tyrylu/pyfmodex/docs/about.rst

 The goal of the `pyfmodex` project - ran by volunteers in the Open Source community - is to provide a first class package to allow users to interface with FMOD from within their Python programs without needing to worry about the internals.

 The intention is to

  - support the last three stable minor releases of Python
  - support Linux x86 and Windows platforms
  - keep documentation and code quality consistently high

+Given the portable nature of both Python and the FMOD libraries, this ought to mean that `pyfmodex` works just fine on other platforms (Mac OS) or architectures (Raspberry Pi, ...).

 This concerted effort can be found on the `Github page <https://github.com/tyrylu/pyfmodex/>`_ of the project's founder Lukáš Tyrychtr.